ably-labs/models/README.md

 ## Feedback

-The Models SDK is currently under development.
+The Models SDK is currently in public alpha.
 [We'd love to hear your feedback](https://forms.gle/1XrVbYkhxFvUPBDd7).